How many carbs and protein before workout

 Practically, apply simple rules of thumb: within 1–4 hours pre-exercise aim for 1–4 g/kg carbohydrates and 0.25–0.4 g/kg protein; during prolonged exercise supply 30–90 g/hour of carbohydrates depending on duration and transportable carbohydrate strategy; in the first four-hour recovery window target about 0.3 g/kg protein (20–40 g) and 1–1.2 g/kg carbohydrates for rapid glycogen restoration.
 These concrete targets can be scaled by body mass and session intensity.
 Practical meal templates and a simple calculator convert these rules into real meals.
 The following sections present a structured, step-by-step framework for calculating pre-, intra-, and post-workout macros.

-Create a ChatGPT article prompt for how many carbs and protein before workout
+Open a ChatGPT article prompt workflow for how many carbs and protein before workout

-Build an AI article outline and research brief for how many carbs and protein before workout
+Review an article outline and research brief for how many carbs and protein before workout

-ChatGPT prompts to plan and outline how many carbs and protein before workout
+Plan the how many carbs and protein before workout article

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.

-AI prompts to write the full how many carbs and protein before workout article
+Write the how many carbs and protein before workout draft with AI

 These prompts handle the body copy, evidence framing, FAQ coverage, and the final draft for the target query.